Capacitive Touch Button Demo

 This demo shows a TTP223 capacitive touch button module in use.
 The following image is a greatly enlarged view of both sides of the module:

 As can be seen in the above image, the TTP223 has three connections: GND, I/O and VCC.
-VCC is the power connection and requires 2.0V to 5.5V.
-GND is ground and the I/O connection signals high when the sensor is touched and low otherwise (by default - see below).
+VCC is the power connection and requires 2.0V to 5.5V, while GND is ground.
+The I/O connection signals high when the sensor is touched and low otherwise, by default†.

 The I/O connection can be used to directly control a circuit.
 The simplest example, that of switching a LED on and off, can be seen in the following circuit: